Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 ## 3.1 Some preliminary remarks
   * Jai source code files have the extension **.jai**.
 But this is a convention, the compiler doesn't force you to use this extension.

-  * In a code file, as is customary in all C type languages, every code line ends with a **;**
+  * In a code file, as is customary in all C type languages, every code line ends with a semi-colon **;**
-  You can place several code lines on one line, if you separate them with ; but this is not so readable.
+  You can place several code lines on one line, if you separate them with a ; but this is not so readable.

-   * Often it is useful to document your code.
+   * Documenting your code is crucial for maintenance.
 This can be done in Jai with _comments_:
    // for a single-line comment, at the start of the line or in the middle of a line
    /*
    …